A Place for Mom

 Written by Merritt Whitley

-Reviewed by Amanda Lundberg, RNAmanda Lundberg is a registered nurse with over 10 years of experience in clinical settings, working extensively with seniors and focusing on wellness and preventative care.
+Medically reviewed by Amanda Lundberg, RN, family medicine expert, RNAmanda Lundberg is a registered nurse with over 10 years of experience in clinical settings, working extensively with seniors and focusing on wellness and preventative care.

 More info

 Although incontinence can happen at any age, it’s generally more common in seniors.
-While many people can easily delay a trip to the bathroom, it’s not that simple for elderly adults with incontinence.
 More than 33 million Americans experience urinary incontinence or other bladder conditions.
 Even though it’s fairly common, urinary incontinence isn’t something your aging loved one should simply accept or live with.
-In fact, there are many effective ways to treat elderly incontinence, regardless of its cause.
+In fact, there are many effective urinary incontinence treatments for the elderly, regardless of its cause.

 Let our care assessment guide you